CarloLepelaars/irouter/README.md

 ### Audio

 Some LLMs have native audio support.
-Simply pass a local filepath that points to a `.mp3` or `.wav` file with the instruction as a list of strings.
+Simply pass a local filepath that points to a `.mp3` or `.wav` file with an instruction as a list of strings.

 ```python
 from irouter import Call